The Internet of Things

 If you decide that a smart device is for you there’s several key pieces of conventional wisdom that will help to dramatically increase your privacy and security while using said devices.

-• Make sure to change all default passwords and login information.
+- Make sure to change all default passwords and login information.
 Most devices come with a default username and password that can be discovered for free online by looking up the manual.
 Criminals can use this information to access the administrator privileges of those devices and abuse the device or access the rest of your network.
+(This is especially true of routers.)

-• Go through every setting on your device and make sure that you have disabled all settings that share data and analytics.
+- Go through every setting on your device and make sure that you have disabled all settings that share data and analytics.
+(On TVs in particular, beware “Automatic Content Recognition.”)

-• Buy a router that supports “VLANs,” which are virtual segmented networks.
+- Buy a router that supports “VLANs,” which are virtual segmented networks.
 Putting two devices on separate VLANs makes the devices act and think as if they are in completely separate networks.
-If one gets compromised the other is safe.
-Ideally you’ll want to have all your IoT devices on one VLAN, then all your network devices (phones, laptops, etc) on another.
+If one gets compromised, the other is safe.
+Ideally you’ll want to have all your IoT devices on one VLAN, then all your main devices (phones, laptops, etc) on another.
 IoT devices requiring network connectivity (such as smart TVs) can still be given network access.

-• Make sure to couple all this advice with other advice on this site, such using a forwarding email to set up your accounts and using strong passwords.
+- Make sure to couple all this advice with other advice on this site, such using an alias email to set up your accounts and using strong passwords.

 I strongly recommend using Mozilla’s “*Privacy Not Included” as a starting point to research various popular IoT devices and offerings.
 I personally disagree with some of their conclusions but it will at least provide a starting point for some products to outright ignore and offer alternatives to research.